StatistikStadtZuerich/documentation/README.md

 ORDER BY ?KennzahlLabel
 ```
 ## Api Reference
+An API reference will be provided later on.

 ## Licensing
 This documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) (Statistik Stadt Zürich).